-A student who needs only 5 hours in Mathematics should take Mathematics 100.
-A student who plans to specialize in a field of study that requires more than 5 hours of Mathematics generally should begin with Mathematics 101.
-However, Mathematics 100 is recommended for any student who wishes to obtain an introduction to some of the concepts of Modern Mathematics.
+A student who needs only five hours in mathematics should take Mathematics 100.
+It is recommended for any student who wishes to obtain an introduction to some of the concepts of modern mathematics.
+A student who plans to specialize in a field of study that requires more than five hours of mathematics should take Mathematics 171.